Alexandria893/houseofguineas/content/about.md

 ##### Certified, Bonded & Insured
 Rest assured, your pet's safety and well-being is my top priority.
 I am certified in Pet CPR and First Aid, bonded, and insured for your complete peace of mind.
 As a proud member of Pet Sitters International, the world's largest pet sitting association, I adhere to the highest industry standards.
 My insurance protects you from unexpected incidents, while my bond provides financial protection against theft or property damage.

+*Ready to schedule care for your pet?
+Take a look at my care and contact me to [get started!](../home/services/service2/)*

 <!-- ##### Meet my Pet Family!

 ##### Milo